nicotine-plus/nicotine-plus/doc/TESTING.md

 ### pip

+If Nicotine+ is not packaged for your system, the latest unstable build can be installed using [pip](https://pip.pypa.io/).

 Installing Nicotine+ using pip on Windows requires a [MinGW environment](https://www.mingw-w64.org/).
 On macOS, this requires [Homebrew](https://brew.sh/).
 In other words, a Python installation from Python's website will not work for these platforms, therefore, it is recommended to use a supported Nicotine+ installer for [Windows](#windows) or [macOS](#macos) instead.

-To install the latest unstable build of Nicotine+ using [pip](https://pip.pypa.io/), ensure the [runtime dependencies](DEPENDENCIES.md) are installed, and run the following:
+Ensure the [runtime dependencies](DEPENDENCIES.md) are installed, and run the following:

 ```sh
 pip3 install git+https://github.com/nicotine-plus/nicotine-plus.git